SkyVenture112/LLM-Literature-Review/README.md

 ### Use Cases and Industry Needs:

 ***Imperative languages*** are well-suited to system-level programming and applications where direct control over the hardware is required (e.g., embedded systems, operating systems).
-***OOP languages*** have thrived in enterprise applications, GUIs, and larger codebases where modularity, reuse, and maintainability are priorities.
+***Object-Oriented languages*** have thrived in enterprise applications, GUIs, and larger codebases where modularity, reuse, and maintainability are priorities.
 ***Functional languages*** have seen increased adoption in fields that require parallelism, fault tolerance, and scalability (e.g., data science, financial systems, distributed computing).
 However, FP remains less common in many industries, although the adoption of functional techniques in hybrid languages is growing.

 ### Hybridization and Evolution: